FactoryBoy/factory_boy/docs/reference.rst

 .. data:: STUB_STRATEGY

-    The 'stub' strategy is an exception in the factory_boy world: it doesn't return an instance of the :attr:`~Factory.FACTORY_FOR` class, and actually doesn't require one to be present.
+    The 'stub' strategy is an exception in the factory_boy world: it doesn't return an instance of the :attr:`~FactoryOptions.target` class, and actually doesn't require one to be present.

     Instead, it returns an instance of :class:`StubObject` whose attributes have been